Complex Hyperbolic Structures on Disc Bundles over Surfaces

 {\bf2.4.6.~Euler number.} Let $P$ be a fibred polyhedron of a simple cycle, equipped with the face-pairing given by reflections in middle slices, and let $b$ be a meridional curve of the cycle.
 Clearly, there exists a simple closed disc $D\subset P$ that intersects each fibre in $P$ exactly once and such that $b=\partial D$ and $\overset{\,_\circ}\to D\subset\overset{\,_\circ}\to P$ (where $\overset{\,_\circ}\to X$ denotes the interior of $X$).
 We assume that meridional curves and trivializing curves are {\it oriented\/} with respect to the orientation of the cycle.
 We {\it orient\/} the twice fibred torus $T$ as follows: the first coordinate is the naturally oriented boundary of a slice and the second is an ideal meridional curve, already oriented.
 The orientation of $b$ {\it orients\/} $D$.
 We call $D$ an {\it equivariant section\/} of the fibred polyhedron $P$ with respect to reflections in the middle slices.
 For another meridional curve $b'$ (clearly, $b\cap b'=\varnothing$), we can find an equivariant section $D'$ with $\partial D'=b'$ and choose $D$ and $D'$ to be transversal.
 We call the number $e_P:=\#D\cap D'$ (taking signs into account) the {\it Euler number\/}\footnote{Standard arguments show that this number does not depend on the choice of the meridional curves $b$ and $b'$ and of the equivariant sections $D$ and $D'$.} of the polyhedron $P$ equipped with its face-pairing (see also 2.4.8).

-Clearly, $e_P$ measures the difference between two decompositions of the slice bundle $\partial_0P$ into the product $\Bbb S^1\times\bold B^2$ : the decomposition into meridional curves and the decomposition induced by the trivialization $P\simeq\bold B^2\times\bold B^2$ (in the torus $T$, fibred by the boundary of slices, the trivialization $P\simeq\bold B^2\times\bold B^2$ induces a bundle of trivializing curves).
+Clearly, $e_P$ measures the difference between two identifications of the slice bundle $\partial_0P$ with the product $\Bbb S^1\times\bold B^2$ : the one given by meridional curves and the one induced by the trivialization $P\simeq\bold B^2\times\bold B^2$ (in the torus $T$, fibred by the boundaries of slices, the trivialization $P\simeq\bold B^2\times\bold B^2$ induces a bundle of trivializing curves).
 Obviously, such a difference can be measured in terms of $T$ :

 {\bf Remark 2.4.7.} {\sl Let\/ $P$ be a fibred polyhedron of a simple cycle.
 Then\/ $e_P=\#b\cap c$, where\/ $b$ stands for an ideal meridional curve and\/ $c$, for a trivializing curve.
 In other words, $[b]=e_P\cdot[s]$ in the group\/ $H_1(\partial_\infty P,\Bbb Z)$ generated by\/ $[s]$, where\/ $[s]$ is represented by the boundary of a naturally oriented slice.} $_\blacksquare$